BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 <pre>                     Instance 3                                                Instance 4   </pre>

 #### What should it do?
-The robot would drive past the red obstacle, go to the right side of its current straightforward section, drive past the green obstacle by turning to the left side of the next straightforward section, and go back to the middle zone of its current straightforward section (next straightforward section).
+The robot would drive past the red obstacle, go to the right side of its current straightforward section, drive past the green obstacle by turning to the left side of the next straightforward section, then go back to the middle zone of its current straightforward section (next straightforward section).
 When the orange line is detected after the above action was done, do Subprogram 2.2.
 ### 1.4.
 #### When would it happen?